patching...

 The Maryland Transit Administration has ruled out rerouting the Corridor Cities Transitway around King Farm using Interstate 370 and Shady Grove Road, the state agency told the City of Rockville earlier this month.

-In January, after King Farm residents asked the City Council to intervene, the council drafted a letter to MTA asking the state to study alternate routes that would not include transit stations in the north Rockville neighborhood.
+In January, after King Farm residents asked the City Council to intervene, the asking the state to study alternate routes that would not include transit stations in the north Rockville neighborhood.

 “MTA studied 17 variations of alignments down Shady Grove Road and I-370,” Craig Simoneau, director of the city’s Department of Public Works, wrote in a May 5 email to city manager Scott Ullery.
 “Their analysis reveals that they will not be recommending any of these 17 because of higher cost; reduced ridership; increased travel time; and/or lower travel time reliability.”